 Funeral services will be held Friday, October 25, 2019, at 12:00 Noon in the Magleby Mortuary Chapel, 50 S 100 W, Richfield.
 Friends may call at the Magleby Mortuary Thursday from 6-7 p.m. and Friday from 10:30 a.m. to 11:30 p.m.
 Burial will be in the Richfield City Cemetery with military honors by the V.F.W.
 Sevier Post #5050 and Utah Honor Guard .
 Funeral Directors: Magleby Mortuary, Richfield, Salina and Manti.
 Online guestbook at www.maglebymortuary.com

-To send flowers to Terrill's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Terrill E Staples, please visit our floral store.